KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 **Responsibility**
 Every action echoes across the soul’s layers.
-Spiritual maturity involves conscious responsibility for one’s energetic imprint — across time and structure.
+Spiritual maturity means conscious responsibility
+for one’s energetic imprint — across time and structure.

-To transcend, one must live in resonance with the supernal hypostases.
+To transcend, one must live in resonance
+with the **supernal hypostases**.

 Actions rooted in inverse orientation — domination, deceit, ego-glorification —
 pull the soul deeper into subversal dissonance.

+---

-Ethical clarity arises not from external doctrine, but from inner resonance —
+Ethical clarity arises not from external doctrine,
+but from **inner resonance** —
-a state of being in which all things become apparent.
+a state in which all things become apparent.

 Zenetism does not offer reward or punishment —
-it reflects the structure of reality itself.
+it reflects the **structure of reality itself**.

 All actions shape the soul’s form, coherence, and trajectory.
-Ethical life is not about being “good,” but about being whole.
+Ethical life is not about being “good,”
+but about being **whole**.

 ---

 ### 26.7 Ethical Resonances of the Emanatory Structure —
 Virtue and Vice as Motions of Alignment and Inversion

-In Zenetism, virtues and vices are not moral absolutes,
+In Zenetism, **virtues** and **vices** are not moral absolutes,
 but orientations of motion — centropic or entropic —
 expressed through the soul’s relationship:
 - To itself